New cars have become luxury items

 The average price for a new vehicle hit $49,500 at the end of last year, compared to $38,948 just three years earlier.
 Skyrocketing interest rates pushed the average monthly car payment on a five-year loan to $723 in March.

-New vehicles priced under $25,000, a range that the average American might deem affordable, now account for less than 5 percent of all sales.
+New vehicles priced under $25,000, a range that the average American might deem affordable, now account for less than 5% of all sales.

 Customers who walk onto a dealer’s lot expecting such enticements as zero-APR financing and thousand-dollar rebates are in for a surprise: For the first time in recent memory, the automobile industry is a seller’s market.